marco-cardoso/property_anomaly_detector/README.md

 Every day a routine detects the TOP 100 London properties with the highest scores and displays in the table sorted by the score.
 You can click in each anomaly to see the bar plot comparison and the property location.

 You can also insert the data of a property individually to check its anomaly score.
-Just click on the "Classify" button.
+Just fill the form and click on the "Get the anomaly score" button.

 ![ss individual](https://github.com/marco-cardoso/property_anomaly_detector/blob/master/classify_individual_property.png)